-Gatty was to have even greater success for his improvements in dyeing army uniforms with the colour of khaki.
+Gatty was to have even greater success for his improvements in dyeing army uniforms with the colour khaki.
 (Khaki means ‘dust colour’ in Hindustani).
-This enabled him to gain a contract supplying the whole of the British army, which changed its traditional red colour to the more camouflage khaki around the time of the Boer War.
-This made both the company and himself a fortune
+This enabled him to gain a contract supplying the whole of the British army, which changed its traditional red coloured uniform to the more camouflaged khaki around the time of the Boer War.
+This made both the company and himself a fortune.

 Change of Use